 Circles with money, person outside with tablet, March scholarship opportunities

 Spring is in the air, and so are scholarship opportunities!
-Here are over 50 scholarship awards you should be applying for that have deadlines in March.
+Here are over 60 scholarship awards you should apply for with deadlines in March.

 Scholarships for high school students